Electrical Bone Growth Stimulation of the Appendicular Skeleton - CAM 70107HB

 Randomized Controlled Trials

 Shi et al. (2013) reported on a randomized sham-controlled trial that included 58 patients with delayed union of surgically reduced long bone fractures (femur, tibia, humerus, radius ulna).13 Delayed union was defined as a failure to heal after at least 16 weeks and not more than 9 months following surgical reduction and fixation of the fracture.
 Patients with fracture nonunion, defined as failure to heal after more than 9 months, were excluded from the trial.
 Treatment with 8 hours of pulsed electromagnetic field per day was stopped when no radiographic progression was observed over 3 months or when union was achieved, with union defined as no pain during joint stressing or during motion at the fracture site and callus bridging for 3 of 4 cortices on blinded assessment.
 Three months of treatment resulted in a slight, but not statistically significant, improvement in the rate of union between pulsed electromagnetic field treated patients (38.7%) and controls (22.2%).
 The success rate was significantly greater with pulsed electromagnetic field (77.4% vs. 48.1%) after an average of 4.8 months of treatment.
-The time to union did not differ significantly between pulsed electromagnetic field therapy patients (4.8 months; range, 2 – 12 months) and sham controls (4.4 months; range, 2 – 7 months).
+The time to union did not differ significantly between pulsed electromagnetic field therapy patients (4.8 months; range, 2 to 12 months) and sham controls (4.4 months; range, 2 to 7 months).

 In a double-blind RCT by Sharrard (1990), pulsed electromagnetic field stimulation was compared with a sham procedure using a dummy device in 45 patients with delayed union of the tibia.14 Stimulators were positioned on the surface of the plaster cast.
 Treatment began 16 to 32 weeks after injury.
 Patients with fracture gaps greater than 0.5 cm after reduction, systemic disease, or who were taking steroids were excluded, as were patients with marked bony atrophy or hypertrophy.
 Fifty-one patients were recruited; 45 completed the protocol (20 treatment, 25 control).
 In the treatment group, 3 patients achieved union, 2 achieved probable union, 5 showed progression to union, and 10 showed no progress after 12 weeks.
 In the control group, none had united, 1 had probably united, 3 progressed toward union, and 17 showed no progress.